Getting through Easter with an Eating Disorder

-The sessions cover: living to eat or eating to live, self-image and addiction, emotions and mind matters.
+The sessions cover: living to eat or eating to live, self-image, emotions and mind matters.
 They also include resources and self-awareness exercises to do at home.

 They are also open to people who care for or about someone with an eating disorder or disordered eating.